Material-Blazor/CompressedStaticFiles.AspNet/README.md

 ## Getting Started

 ### Precompress content
-Static nonimage files have to be precompressed using [Gzip](https://en.wikipedia.org/wiki/Gzip) and/or [Brotli](https://en.wikipedia.org/wiki/Brotli), see the example CompressedStaticFiles.csproj for an automated methodology for producing compressed css & js files.
+Static nonimage files have to be precompressed using [Gzip](https://en.wikipedia.org/wiki/Gzip) and/or [Brotli](https://en.wikipedia.org/wiki/Brotli), see CompressedStaticFiles.Example.csproj for an automated methodology for producing compressed css & js files.
 The files must have the exact same filename as the source + `.br` or `.gzip` (`index.html` would be `index.html.br` for the Brotli version).

 ### Encode images